Your Cart ()

 • Bolt it to a large wooden pallet

-The primary reasons for securing a safe are for safety (e.g. to prevent it from tipping over) and for theft prevention (e.g. burglars stealing your safe with its contents).
-To prevent ruining your floor, there are several alternatives that we have researched, that you could consider.
-These either rely on hiding the safe so it’s hard to find, or adding more weight to prevent it from being removed from the premises, or using alternative securing methods.
+The primary reasons for securing a safe are safety (e.g., to prevent it from tipping over) and theft prevention (e.g., burglars stealing your safe with its contents).
+To prevent ruining your floor, there are several alternatives that we have researched that you could consider.
+These either rely on hiding the safe so it’s hard to find, adding more weight to prevent it from being removed from the premises, or using alternative securing methods.
 Let’s dive in.

-1. Bolt it to a steel slab - When you bolt your safe to large objects such as heavy slabs of steel you increase its footprint and weight by several times.
+1. Bolt it to a steel slab - When you bolt your safe to large objects such as heavy slabs of steel, you increase its footprint and weight several times.
 Hopefully, the increase in size and weight is significant enough to discourage the burglar from taking away your guns.

-2. Add weight - If you are tight on budget and don’t want to spend a lot of time securing your gun safe, this method is the best bet.
+2. Add weight - If you are tight on budget and don’t want to spend much time securing your gun safe, this method is the best bet.
 It is easy and serves the purpose without compromising security.
-Add hundreds of pounds of weight to make your safe heavy to move easily.
+Increase the weight of your safe by adding hundreds of pounds, making it more difficult to move.
 After placing your safe in a concealed location that wouldn’t catch the attention of visitors or thieves, place weight plates or discs inside your safe.

-If you don’t want to spend on weight discs, you can use anything else that has a high weight density.
+If you don’t want to spend on weight discs, you can use anything with a high weight density.
 It may be extra metal bars or bags of lead left from renovation work in your home.
-Place them at the bottom and arrange them efficiently so that you can pack maximum weight by sacrificing minimum space inside the safe.
+Place them at the bottom and arrange them efficiently so you can pack maximum weight by sacrificing minimum space inside the safe.

-3. Hide it under the hardwood floors - You may not be able to drill holes in your floor.
+3. Hide it under the hardwood floors - You may need help to drill holes in your floor.
 But that doesn’t stop you from using the floor for theft protection.
 However, this method only works for hardwood flooring.
 However, you may want to hire a professional if you aren’t familiar with flooring work.
 You may not be able to install your flooring correctly if you don’t know what you’re doing.

 If you are up for the task, you need a prying tool to pull out your floorboards.
 If the hardwood boards are too long, you can use a grinder to slice the floor and make your job easier.
 Once you have propped up enough floorboards to make space for your gun safe, it’s time to check for underlying mechanisms and pipes.
 You don’t want to damage them and incur a heavy repair bill.

 4. Glue the safe to the floor or furniture - Gluing your gun safe into different structures is also a quick and hassle-free way to secure it.
 However, you need strong polymer glue to pull off the job.
-They are usually branded as super glue and used for putting together ceramic, metal, glass, wood, and other such materials.
+They are usually branded as superglue and used to assemble ceramic, metal, glass, wood, and other materials.

 If you want to glue your safe to the floor, mark the outline of your safe on the floor with tape.
-The traced outline now acts as a guide so that you know where to apply the super glue.
-You don’t need to use excessive glue since this thing is very strong, spread it evenly with a scraper and it will work as you want.
-After that place the safe at the designated place and let it bond with the floor.
+The traced outline now acts as a guide so you know where to apply the super glue.
+You don’t need excessive glue since this thing is powerful; spread it evenly with a scraper, and it will work as you want.
+Afterward, place the safe at the designated place and let it bond with the floor.

 5. Hide it behind an art piece or inside fake cabinets - Thanks to Hollywood, hiding safes behind art pieces and paintings is known to everyone on the planet, thief or not.
 However, you can confuse the intruders by using multiple paintings.

 6. Bolt two gun safes together - Another easy and quick method to secure your gun safes is by bringing two of them together.
 Make sure your gun safes are of the same model and dimensions.
 This makes it easier to align the anchor holes and bolt them together.
 You don’t need to drill any surface and vacuum the dust afterward.
-However, this works only for large and medium sizes since small safes even when brought together don’t have a significant size or weight increase that makes the thief’s job more difficult.
+However, this works only for large and medium sizes since small safes, even when brought together, don’t have a significant size or weight increase, making the thief’s job more difficult.

 7. Hide it behind a fake wall - Even after being aware of this method through numerous movies, most gun owners and burglars don’t take it into account since it seems absurd.
 However, it’s a viable method and a professional can make a fake wall so that you have a perfect hiding spot for your safe.
 If the thief can’t find the location of the safe, it’s impossible to steal it.

-8. Secure it with a security cable - Figuring out the right hardware for anchoring your safe and using the proper hand tools can be a daunting task for beginners.
+8. Secure it with a security cable - Figuring out the right hardware for anchoring your safe and using the proper hand tools can be daunting for beginners.
 Fortunately, you can skip all of that and secure your gun safe with a security cable.
-Buy a thick security cable from your local hardware store and use it to secure your safe to a bulky structure.
+Buy a thick security cable from your local hardware store to secure your safe to a bulky structure.

-It may be steel support, metal beam, pillars, or anything else that is rigid and permanent.
-Make sure to use strong steel chains or cables that are thick and hard to cut through.
+It may be steel support, metal beams, pillars, or anything rigid and permanent.
+Make sure to use strong steel chains or thick cables that are hard to cut through.
 You want to add as many hurdles as possible in the burglar’s path.

 Shotguns and handguns for home and personal safety are as expensive as they come.
 However, if you are a gun owner who has quite a collection of limited edition antique guns and rifles, then your gun safe becomes an obvious target.
 The same goes for home safes if you have precious valuables inside them.
 Especially so if you live in a troubled neighborhood.
 Hence, you must protect and secure your gun safely.

 If you are in a rental apartment, you may not be allowed to bolt your safe to the floor.
-Moreover, if you don’t have concrete floors or floors that aren’t strong enough to support heavy safes without compromising structural integrity, then bolting to the floor isn’t an option.
+Moreover, bolting to the floor isn't an option if you don’t have concrete floors or aren’t strong enough to support heavy safes without compromising structural integrity.

 Moreover, if you have wooden frames with hardwood flooring, it would be pointless to bolt your safe to the floor.
 Wooden floors and hardwood boards provide much less resistance compared to concrete floors when thieves try to rip out the safe from the floor.
 Let’s check out the pros and cons of securing a safe without bolting it to the floor: